zammad/zammad-org/src/sr/documentation/use/advanced-features.md

 field.
 When you selected a target ticket, confirm by using the `Merge` button at the bottom.

-As result, the articles are moved into the chosen tickets.
+As result, the articles are moved into the chosen ticket.
 The ticket in which you executed the merge still exists with the following changes:

 - The articles have been replaced by a "merged" label